clarus/coq-blog/posts/2014-12-04 Pluto: a first web server written in Coq.md

 * exit
 * asynchronous calls

-The memory and exit effects are implemented (both in Coq and OCaml) by the monadic transformations of the state and exception monads (see [monadic transformations](http://gallium.inria.fr/~xleroy/mpri/progfunc/monads.2up.pdf)).
+The memory and exit effects are implemented, both in Coq and OCaml, by the monadic transformations of the state and exception monads (see [monadic transformations](http://gallium.inria.fr/~xleroy/mpri/progfunc/monads.2up.pdf)).

 In Coq, the asynchronous calls are represented by a monad reader and a monad writer.
 The system-calls are typed, and to each request type corresponds one answer type.
 The handlers are stored into a heap and must have a type compatible with their request.
 They have their own private memory (implemented as a state monad), and can be called an unbounded number of times (for example, with a web server, the socket listener will get as many inputs as connecting clients).
 A handler can also disconnect itself to be garbage collected.